"Stunning unity of purpose." New York Times

 Despite their unique and diverse musical makeup and the individual impact each artist has had on the world of music, there is an overwhelming force that drew them together and marks the Fine Arts Quartet as a musical entity like no other.
 They have an instantly identifiable sound, an intense beauty, a deeply warming, fluent communication that envelopes their audience.
 It has been called a sound from the Golden Era, a sound that restores and enriches.

 The Fine Arts Quartet holds an extraordinary and legendary history of its own.
-Founded in Chicago in 1946, now celebrating its 70th anniversary, the Quartet has recorded over 200 works and continues to tour throughout the world.
-The thirty-three year membership of Evans and Boico has created a unity of violin sound like no other.
-Four years ago, Cohen brought his extraordinary musical passion to the Quartet, followed shortly by Hernandez with his dynamism and heartfelt warmth.
+Founded in Chicago in 1946, now celebrating its 71st anniversary, the Quartet has recorded over 200 works and continues to tour throughout the world.
+The thirty-four year membership of Evans and Boico has created a unity of violin sound like no other.
+Five years ago, Cohen brought his extraordinary musical passion to the Quartet, followed shortly by Hernandez with his dynamism and heartfelt warmth.
 For more details, visit www.fineartsquartet.com

 For a full length biography, visit the biography page.